 “Then which of the Blessings of your Lord will you both (jinn and men) deny?”

 Al-Junayd said: “I once heard al-Sari saying, ‘Because to give thanks for blessings is itself a blessing, one can never cease to give thanks.”

 When the Prophet (Peace be upon Him) went to bed, He Would say this Dua:

 “O Allah, in Your name I live and die.”
 (Narrated by al-Bukhari, 7394)

 and when He (PBUH) woke up, He would say:

-“Praise be to Allaah Who has brought us back to life after causing us to die, and unto Him is the resurrection.”
+“Praise is to Allaah Who has brought us back to life after causing us to die, and unto Him is the resurrection.”
 (Narrated by al-Bukhari, 6312)

-Suhaib (R.A) reported that Allah’s Messenger (Peace be upon Him) said: “Strange are the ways of a believer for there is good in every affair of his and this is not the case with anyone else except in the case of a believer for if he has an occasion to feel delight, he thanks (Allah), thus there is a good for him in it, and if he gets into trouble and shows resignation (and endures it patiently), there is a good for him in it.”
+Suhaib (R.A) reported that Allah’s Messenger (Peace be upon Him) said.
+“Strange are the ways of a believer for it is good in every affair of his.
+And this is not the case with anyone else except in the event of a believer for if he needs to feel delighted, he thanks (Allah).
+Thus there is a right for him to it, and if he gets into trouble and shows resignation (and endures it patiently), there is a right for him to it.”
 [Muslim Chapter 14, Book 042, Number 7138]

-Imam al-Shafi said: “Praised be Allah, Who, whenever He is thanked for one of His blessings, provides another blessing which in turn obliges one to thank Him again!”
+Imam al-Shafi said: “Praised be Allah, Who, whenever thanked for one of His blessings, provides another blessing which in turn obliges one to thank Him again!”